SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/workday.md

 ## Install the Workday App

-This page provides instructions on how to install the Workday App, as well as examples of each of the dashboards.
+This section provides instructions on how to install the Workday App, as well as examples of each of the dashboards.
 The App's pre-configured searches and dashboards provide easy-to-access visual insights into your data.

 As part of this beta, the app will automatically be installed in the Sumo Logic account of your choice as part of the Admin recommended folder.